Please note: Cheryl is not currently accepting new clients.

-Cheryl is passionate about couples counselling.
-Her sincere and genuine desire to assist individuals and couples in creating stronger, healthier and more satisfying relationships has been her guiding motivation for almost two decades of working in the field of relationship psychology.
+Cheryl, a registered psychologist and relationship coach, has worked in the field of relationship education and counselling for 25+ years.
+Cheryl has a sincere and genuine desire to assist individuals and couples in creating stronger, healthier and more satisfying relationships.
 Described by both clients and colleagues alike as warm, open, personable and compassionate, Cheryl’s relaxed style promotes a comfortable, yet safe, environment within which to explore your relationship issues.

-Cheryl is an associate member of the Australian Psychological Society and is recognised as a leading practitioner in the field of marriage and relationship counselling.
-She has served on several community bodies including the editorial advisory board of ‘Threshold’ (Australia’s leading journal of marriage and relationship education), the national committee of Marriage and Relationship Educators’ Association of Australia (MAREAA), and as a senior manager and psychologist in one of Victoria’s largest not-for-profit relationship counselling agencies.
-Cheryl welcomes telephone and skype counselling for clients who prefer these modalities, or are unable to personally attend face-to-face sessions.
+Cheryl is a Member of the Australian Psychological Society and is recognised as a leading practitioner in the field of relationship counselling.
+She served over a number of years on several relationship community bodies including: the editorial advisory board of ‘Threshold’ (Australia’s leading journal of marriage & relationship education) and the National Committee of Marriage and Relationship Educators (MAREAA).

 Prior to entering full-time private practice Cheryl was employed for 8 years as the Manager, Relationship Education at LifeWorks Relationship Education & Counselling Services, one of Victoria’s largest not-for-profit relationship agencies.
 Cheryl welcomes telephone and skype counselling for clients who prefer these modalities, or for whom attending face-to-face sessions is problematic.